reach/router/website/src/markdown/tutorial/06-nesting.md

 The child route components that match the URL will be passed to the parent component as `props.children`.
 This makes it really easy to add persistent navigation at any level of the hierarchy.

-We can take this nesting a step further to.
+We can take this nesting a step further.
 Go to your links and remove the `/invoices/` part of the href.
 Everything will still work as before.

 ```jsx
 <Link to="/invoices/abc">Invoice ABC</Link>